charlieweinberger/UCI-CS121-Search-Engine/README.md

 # A3

-Currently building the Inverted Index
+Working on querying the documents

 ## M1

-Goal Building the index:
+Goal: Develop a search and retrieval component

 - Given only HTML files
 - Inverted index = token -> key, list of corresponding postings
 - Postings = docID, frequency of token in doc (tf-idf score for that document, for MS1 it is just the freq), position of token in doc

 Tips: